radiantmediaplayer/rmp-vast/README.md

 - `addestroyed`
 - `adpodcompleted`

-The `adinitialplayrequestfailed` event tells if the vast (or content in case of non-linear creatives) player was able to play on first attempt.
+The `adinitialplayrequestfailed` event tells if the ad (or content in case of non-linear creatives) player was able to play on first attempt.
 Typically this event will fire when autoplay is requested but blocked by an interference engine (macOS Safari 11+, Chrome 66+, browser extensions ...).
 If the initial play request was a success, the `adinitialplayrequestsucceeded` event will fire.

-VPAID-related events:
+VPAID (DEPRECATED) related events:

 - `adlinearchange`
 - `adsizechange`